 - Shape the dough into a disc and place on a lightly floured baking stone or a parchment-lined cookie sheet.
 Score in a cross shape with a sharp knife, cutting almost all the way through the dough.

-- Bake the bread at 400 F for about 40 minutes, until the loaf is a lovely golden brown.
+- Bake at 400 F for about 40 minutes, until the loaf is a lovely golden brown.
 Let the bread cool a little on a wire rack before serving.
-Boxty bread tastes best warm and spread with butter.
+It tastes best warm and spread with butter.

 - Category: Bread